schollz/croc/README.md

 pkg install croc
 ```

-Or, you can [install Go](https://golang.org/dl/) and build from source (requires Go 1.12+):
+Or, you can [install Go](https://golang.org/dl/) and build from source (requires Go 1.15+):

 ```
-GO111MODULE=on go get -v github.com/schollz/croc/v9
+go install github.com/schollz/croc/v9@latest
 ```

 On Android there is a 3rd party F-Droid app [available to download](https://f-droid.org/en/packages/com.github.howeyc.crocgui/).